avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-24-6-run-install-script.md

 ![build success](/assets/build_successful.png)

-**Note** for the purposes of this workshop, portions of the script have been pre-built to get your client up and running faster.
+For this workshop, portions of the script have been pre-built to get your client up and running faster.
 If you use this script for an install on a clean OS image, expect it to take around 20 minutes to build.
 You can use the text editor to view the contents of the **setup.sh** file.
 It's a relatively simple script designed to run on a clean install of the Raspbian **stretch** OS.

 {:.verify}
 ### Checkpoint 6